hailo-ai/hailo-rpi5-examples/community_projects/TEMPO/README.md

 1. Run the web application (not using heart monitor):
     - Run `python app_hailo.py --port 8080 --batch 1`
+    - Open the web browser and go to `http://localhost:8080`
-    - After the web UI opens, click "generate".
-This will load the HEF file, which is located in a Google Drive folder.
+    - After the web UI opens, click "Load Model".
+This will load the HEF file.
+    - Configure your preferences and click "Generate".
-    - In this version, you can control all the sliders.
+    - In this version, you can control all the sliders and options.

 2. Run using heart monitor:
     - Run `python app_heart_bit.py`